Tayshia Adams: Television

 Adams was a guest co-host on E!
 Daily Pop from March 24 to March 30, 2022.
 Adams hosted the MTV Movie & TV Awards: Unscripted award show on June 5, 2022.
 On July 31, 2022, she competed against Matt James on game show The $100,000 Pyramid.
+In March 2023, she co-hosted Live From E!: Oscars After Party special.

+In May 2023, it was announced that Adams will appear in Amazon Freevee's upcoming competition series, The Goat.
+The show followed fan favorite reality television personalities going through a series of mental, physical, and social challenges, and only one will win a cash prize.
+The series premiered on May 9, 2024.
+She was the second contestant to be voted off the competition.
+In her first acting role, Adams played the role of Influencer in Max's political drama series The Girls on the Bus.

-The Bachelor, Bachelor in Paradise and The Bachelorette
+The Bachelor

 Adams made her debut in The Bachelor franchise in 2019 when she appeared on Colton Underwood's season of The Bachelor.
 Adams was one of the final two contestants, alongside Hannah Godwin, both of whom were eliminated when Underwood decided to end the show to pursue Cassie Randolph.

+Bachelor in Paradise

 After her elimination from The Bachelor, Adams appeared on season six of Bachelor in Paradise in August 2019, where she started dating fellow contestant John Paul Jones.
 The two split in September 2019, prior to the show's finale.
 After the finale, Adams and Jones rekindled their relationship when she traveled to Saint Michaels, Maryland, to "see if he would be willing to give their relationship another chance."
 They dated for a few weeks before ending their relationship again in late October 2019.

+The Bachelorette

 In 2020, Adams was chosen as the replacement for Clare Crawley on season 16 of The Bachelorette after Crawley's exit, making this the first American Bachelorette season to have its lead replaced.
 In the season finale, Adams chose Zac Clark, an addiction specialist from New Jersey, over runner-up Ben Smith, and the couple became engaged to marry.